 - Add one third of the flour mixture to the butter mixture, beat well, then beat in half of the buttermilk Beat in another third of flour mixture, then second half of buttermilk.
 End with the remaining flour mixture.
 Mix until combined.

 - In a small bowl, mix vinegar and baking soda.

 - Add vinegar mixture to the cake batter and stir well to combine

 - Using an ice cream scoop, fill cupcake cups with cake batter (they should be 2/3 – 3/4 full)

-- In the bowl of an electric mixer, beat the butter and cream cheese until smooth
+- In the bowl of a mixer, beat the butter and cream cheese until smooth

-- Slowly add the powdered sugar and mix until everything is combined
+- Slowly add the powdered sugar and mix until everything is combined.
+Add vanilla